Sinead Farrelly: Ireland

 In April 2023, Farrelly was called up to the Republic of Ireland national team for the first time.
 She earned her first senior international cap with Ireland on 8 April 2023, by starting and playing 60 minutes in a friendly against the United States senior team.

 In June 2023, Ireland called Farrelly up to its squad for the 2023 FIFA Women's World Cup and made her World Cup debut on 19 July 2023 by starting Ireland's opening group-stage match against Australia.

 In April 2024, Farrelly announced her retirement from international football.

 Personal life

 Farrelly began dating a Portland Thorns teammate during the 2014 season.

+Farrelly got married in 2019, but divorced within ten months.

 During her career, Farrelly was closely connected to former women's soccer coach Paul Riley, playing for three of his teams in three different leagues.
 She publicly revealed accusations of sexual coercion against Riley for a 2021 story in The Athletic.
 Soon after, Riley was fired from his position as head coach of the North Carolina Courage.
 Both the NWSL and FIFA commenced investigations, which resulted in Riley being banned from the NWSL for life.

+She has described God as the most important thing to her.